CambridgeNuclear/SCONE/docs/User Manual.rst

 Other keywords, such as for results **normalisation**, that could be included are:

-* norm: its entry is the name of the tally, ``resName``, to be used as a normalisation criterion
+* norm: its entry is the name of the tally, ``resName``, to be used as a normalisation criterion.
+If the tally has multiple bins, (e.g. has a map), the bin with index 1 will be used for normalisation
 * normVal: value to normalise the tally ``resName`` to
 * display: its entry is the name of the tally, ``resName``, which will be displayed each cycle.
 Only the tally clerks ``keffAnalogClerk`` and ``keffImplicitClerk`` support display at the moment
+* batchSize (*optional*, default = 1): the number of cycles that constitute a single batch for the purpose of statistical estimation.
+For example, a value of 5 means that a single estimate is obtained from a score accumulated over 5 cycles

 Example: ::